 - Slowly take out the Barlow+eyepiece being careful not to poke your eye

 If at some point during this process you see the image focus correctly, that means you need a bit more “infocus” a.k.a. distance from the Barlow to the telescope’s connector.

-If you identify this is a problem, it can be fixed by using a device called low profile focuser, but to be honest, those are extremely expensive and unnecessary for the amateur astronomer.
-It will be cheaper for you to get a different Barlow lens.
+If you identify this as a problem, it can be fixed by using a device called low profile focuser, but to be honest, those are extremely expensive and unnecessary for the amateur astronomer.
+At that point, it will be cheaper for you to simply get a different Barlow lens.